bripkens/pi-setup/README.md

 # Raspberry PI Base Setup
 This repository provides a set of Ansible scripts that you can use to setup your Raspberry PI.

-## What it can for you
+## What it does
  - Upgrades the system.
  - Installs a set of commonly used tools like vim, Git and tmux.
- - Installs Node.js v4.2.2.
- - Configures NTP to the Europe/Berlin time zone.
+ - Configures NTP to the Europe/London time zone.
- - Switches the keyboard layout to a German one.
+ - Switches the keyboard layout to an Enlgish one.
- - Installs wiringPi and rcswitch-pi.
  - Copies your public key to the RPI and disables password based SSH login.

 ## Usage